Pyhä-Luosto Hiking Trails

 Summer trail, duration 4-6 h.

-Intermediate trail due to rocky terrain and also the trail is partly difficult to notice
+Intermediate trail due to rocky terrain, at parts the trail can also be difficult to notice

-See the excellent views to Ukko-Luosto Fell and the surrounding mires and check out the old Yli-Luosto wilderness hut.
+See the excellent views to Ukko-Luosto Fell and the surrounding mires, check also the old Yli-Luosto open wilderness hut.

 Starting Point